The Beginning

 My Interests

-I love comedy, poetry, and basketball.
-I’d love to get into some DIY projects if I ever have time…Does this website count? 😎
+I love comedy, spy thrillers, poetry, and basketball.
+Would also love to get into some DIY projects if I ever have time.